EsihleGubula/Bean-and-Bite-Bakery-Website-/README.md

 ### CSS3

 CSS3 was used to create the visual design of Bean & Bite Bakery.
-It was used for colours, typography, layouts, spacing, buttons, cards and responsive design.
+It was used for colours, typography, layouts, spacing, buttons, cards, responsive design and visual effects.

 ### JavaScript

-JavaScript was used to provide interactive functionality throughout the website.
-This includes shopping cart functionality, navigation interactions and other interactive website elements.
+JavaScript was used to provide interactive functionality throughout the website, including shopping cart functionality, navigation interactions and other interactive website elements.

 ## Design and Branding